natemcmaster/LettuceEncrypt/README.md

 ## Usage

-This only works with [Kestrel](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/servers/kestrel), which is the default server configuration for ASP.NET Core projects.
+> :warning: This only works with [Kestrel](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/servers/kestrel), which is the default server configuration for ASP.NET Core projects.
 Other servers, such as IIS and nginx, are not supported.

 The primary API usage is to call `IServiceCollection.AddLetsEncrypt` in the `Startup` class `ConfigureServices` method.